(most common name in Syria)

 The Akshi descends from a variety of the Egyptian known as Baladi.

-The Akshi can be black, brown, black pied, yellowish-brown, and occasionally grey — with about a third of the population being naturally polled.
+The Akshi is a brachyceros type similar to the Jaulan, only smaller.
+They can be black, brown, yellowish-brown, occasionally grey, and black pied — with about 30% of the population being naturally polled.

 You can also go to:

-My Daily Cow® Syria and read about other Syrian cattle breeds.
+My Daily Cow® Jordan, Lebanon and Syria and read about other Jordanian, Lebanese and Syrian cattle breeds.

 The Cow Wall® A-Z Cattle Breed Picture Reference to see other breeds of cattle in the world.